rometools/rome-docs/docs/index.md

 ## Motivation

-Various flavors of RSS and Atom syndication formats were reaching a tipping point in 2004.
+Various flavors of RSS and Atom formats were reaching a tipping point in 2004.
 At Sun we started various projects involving these Syndication formats, but when looking around for Java libraries to take care of the parsing and generation of RSS we were not satisfied with what we found.
 ROME was started out of this frustration.

 Our requirements are to **ESCAPE** the Syndication Feeds Hell.
 In order to allow that the library must be: